BJeremiah/Airbnb-/README.md

 ### 3. Data Encryption
 **Description:** Uses encryption (e.g., HTTPS/TLS, hashing passwords with bcrypt) to secure sensitive data in transit and at rest.
 **Why it’s important:** Protects user credentials, payment details, and personal information
+## API Security

+To ensure the Airbnb Clone Project is safe, reliable, and trustworthy, several key security measures will be implemented.
+Security is critical for protecting user data, transactions, and the integrity of the platform.

+### 1. Authentication
+**Description:** Verifies the identity of users before granting access to the system, typically through secure login mechanisms (e.g., JWT, OAuth).
+**Why it’s important:** Prevents unauthorized users from accessing sensitive information such as accounts, bookings, and payments.

+### 2. Authorization
+**Description:** Determines what resources a user can access based on their role (e.g., guest, host, admin).
+**Why it’s important:** Ensures that users can only perform actions permitted to their role (e.g., only hosts can create properties, only admins can manage the platform).

+### 3. Data Encryption
+**Description:** Uses encryption (e.g., HTTPS/TLS, hashing passwords with bcrypt) to secure sensitive data in transit and at rest.
+**Why it’s important:** Protects user credentials, payment details, and personal information from being stolen during communication or database breaches.

+### 4. Rate Limiting & Throttling
+**Description:** Limits the number of requests a client can make to the API in a given time frame.
+**Why it’s important:** Prevents abuse, brute-force login attempts, and denial-of-service (DoS) attacks.

+### 5. Input Validation & Sanitization
+**Description:** Ensures that all input (e.g., form data, search queries) is properly validated and sanitized.
+**Why it’s important:** Prevents common attacks such as SQL injection, cross-site scripting (XSS), and other injection flaws.

+### 6. Secure Payments
+**Description:** Integrates trusted payment gateways with strong security standards (e.g., PCI-DSS compliance).
+**Why it’s important:** Protects users’ financial information and prevents fraudulent transactions.

+### 7. Logging & Monitoring
+**Description:** Keeps track of API requests and suspicious activities for auditing and quick response.
+**Why it’s important:** Helps detect security breaches early and maintain accountability.